Oatmeal and Spiced Rum Raisin Cookies with Whole Wheat Flour

-- In a medium bowl, whisk together the flour, baking soda, salt, and any other spices you add.
+- In a medium bowl, whisk together the flour, baking soda, salt, and cinnamon.

 - In the bowl of a stand mixer fitted with a paddle attachment, or with a hand mixer, cream together the butter and sugars until light and fluffy.

 - With the mixer still on, add the eggs one at a time.
-Add the vanilla or other flavorings.
+Add the vanilla.

 - With the mixer on low speed, gradually add the dry ingredients.
 Stop the mixer and scrape down the bowl as needed.